 To create or not to be?

-Ernest Hemingway, Emily Dickinson, James Joyce, J.D.
-Salinger, Kurt Vonnegut, Anton Chekhov, Flannery O'Connor, Rick Bass, Truman Capote, Dashiell Hammett, Philip K. Dick, Italo Calvino, J. M. Coetzee, Raymond Chandler, Aimee Bender, Robert Olen Butler, Ogden Nash, among others
+Raymond Carver, Emily Dickinson, J.D.
+Salinger, Flannery O'Connor, Truman Capote, J. M. Coetzee, Alice Munro, and Ogden Nash, among numerous others

 Thanks for commenting on "Not Enough Sin to Go Around," Kenton. re: "redacted."
 The speaker is thinking that sometimes a shaky present makes one want to reimagine the past.